dudash/openshift-wetty-client/README.md

 Now you can
 * Create a project in openshift : `oc new-project occli`
 * Deploy the prebuilt image : `oc new-app quay.io/jasonredhat/openshift-wetty-client`
-* Expose a route on port 8888 : `oc expose svc/openshift-wetty-client --port 8888`
+* Expose a route on port 8888 : `oc create route edge --service=openshift-wetty-client --port=8888 --path /wetty`

 Navigate to the exposed route and login as one of the available users.
 There are 60 users created in the Dockerfile with usernames: user1-user60 and password: password1-password60, respectively.